x`

 Systems Should Operate Without Constant Repair

 Facilities benefit from deterrent strategies that do not rely on fragile materials or frequent adjustment.
+Facilities can use the bird control cost calculator to compare recurring repair, cleaning, access, and replacement costs against a longer-term prevention strategy.

 Consistent Coverage Prevents Relocation